audioverse-org/audioverse-next/knowledge.md

 ## Project Overview

-AudioVerse Next is a web application for serving audio content.
+AudioVerse Next is a web application for serving audio and video content.
 Built with Next.js and TypeScript.

 ## Development Guidelines